dougdonohoe/ddpoker/README.md

 For details on how to build and run DD Poker and the backend server and website, please see [README-DEV.md](README-DEV.md).

+See also the comprehensive AI-Generated documentation for DD Poker at [DeepWiki](https://deepwiki.com/dougdonohoe/ddpoker).

 ## History

 DD Poker was developed by Donohoe Digital LLC, a small computer